g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 > than to innovate and be critical.

-Even as this happened, the group members weren't considering how those actions looked to the people they were trying to actually influence (e.g. the general public), and whether their actions actually brought them closer to their goal.
+Even as this happened, the group members weren't considering how those actions looked to the people they were trying to actually influence (e.g., the general public), and whether their actions actually brought them closer to their goal.
 > Often the only people who learn of the actions are a small number of military personnel and the small,
-> already-sympathetic readership of these communities' newsletters and websites.
+> already-sympathetic readership of these communities' newsletters and websites. ...
+[D]ramatic and temporary disruptions

-> dramatic and temporary disruptions of the dominant culture's representations (e.g., smashing up a business district)
+> of the dominant culture's representations (e.g., smashing up a business district) have sometimes been reflected
-> have sometimes been reflected back to millions of people through the mass media, but the public's perceived meaning
+> back to millions of people through the mass media, but the public's perceived meaning of the action differs severely
-> of the action differs severely from the actor's intended or self-understood meaning.
+> from the actor's intended or self-understood meaning.

 The second problem is that identity-based groups become very inward-facing, and may appear hostile to new members.
 This can also show up as gate-keeping and as special language